 7. Have some photo booth fun.
 The babies won’t remember the party, so make sure you take lots of photos.
 There are tons of photo booth props on the Internet that you can print and cut out if you look around a bit.
 Put up a bed sheet for a backdrop, and snap away.

 8. Have a sing-along.
 Young kids love music and singing, and a few New Year’s Eve songs will make it a party activity with enthusiastic participation.

 9. Record the year.
 Take a minute on New Year’s Eve to record a few of your child’s memories with our free printable New Year Interview.
-Other things you might want to include are their favorite color, food, toy and anything special that happened that year and put it away with your holiday decorations to take out and read the next holiday season.
+Other things you might want to include are their favorite color, food, toy and anything special that happened that year.
+Put it away with your holiday decorations to take out and read the next holiday season.

 10. Ring in the New Year.
 Early!
 While you may be up for a midnight feeding, your party doesn’t have to happen at the stroke of twelve.
 Party down before your children’s bedtime and just pretend it’s midnight!
 Check out this fun idea for a shifted schedule and New Year’s Eve scavenger hunt for each new activity.

 Part of the joy of parenthood is sharing the things you love with your children.
 Enjoy!